 What is a Cold?

 A “cold” is a general term we use to describe a virus that causes certain symptoms, usually runny noses, watery eyes, sneezing, congestion, coughing and/or scratchy throat.
 In humans, the cold virus is usually a rhinovirus, though there are a few other culprits.
-These viruses are specific only to humans, and cannot be passed to dogs or cats.
-Similarly, dog and cat viruses cannot be passed to humans.
+For a long time, it seemed like viruses were species-specific and contamination between humans and pets wasn't possible.
+New research, however, suggests that certain viruses can spread between people and animals.

-What are symptoms of a dog or cat cold?
+What are the symptoms of a dog or cat cold?

 Dogs and cats do catch colds, and their symptoms are just like humans.
 Both may have discharge from their noses, “wet” or labored breathing from congestion, sneezing (especially wet sneezes), watery eyes and lethargy (napping more, showing low energy).
-The cold symptoms will likely last 5-10 days.
+The cold symptoms last between 5 and 10 days on average.

 Do I need to take my pet with a cold to the vet?